vitelabs/vite-wiki/docs/api/vitejs/provider/provider.md

 # Introduction

-Our network connection layer uses RPC protocol.
+Our network connection layer uses JSON-RPC 2.0 protocol.
-This part is mainly about how to connect to gvite, you can use http, websocket or IPC to get into connect with gvite.
+You can use http, websocket or IPC to get into connect with Gvite.

 HTTP / Websocket / IPC All of these have already integrated the following methods and attributes.